emuskardin/emuskardin.github.io/README.md

 I am a computer science Ph.D. student at the DES Lab.
 DES Lab is a collaboration between Silicon Austria Labs and Graz University of Technology.

 My research focus can be summarized as **FM meets AI**.
 In short, we are using formal methods to verify the correctness of software systems, more concretely, AI-based software components.
-Our formal method of choice is active automata learning.
+Our "formal method of choice" is active automata learning.
 We focus on its applications, and tackling its inherent challenges.

 Check out my [publications](./publications.md).